craigmcmeechan/antiSocial/README-pushfeeds.md

 	```

 Alan's server immediately sees the PushNewsFeedItem because he is in the audience 'family'
-	Alan's server creates a NewsFeed record to propagate this event to his browser
+	Alan's server creates a NewsFeedItem record to propagate this event to his browser
 	```
 	{
 		'type': 'post',